infamouscoder3937/GH-chart-art/README.md

 git config --global user.email "your-github-email@example.com"
 ```

-After updating your email, you must **delete the local repository (including the hidden `.git` folder), re-initialize it, and re-run the script** to generate the commits with the correct email address.
+After updating your email, you must **delete the local repository (including the hidden `.git` folder), re-initialize it, and re-run the script**.

-### Commits with Future Dates

-If you create commits for a future year (e.g., 2026), they will **not** appear on your contribution graph until that date actually arrives.
-This is the expected behavior of GitHub.

 ---

-*A vibe coded project*
+*A vibe code project*